 Your bathroom’s light switch is one of the dirtiest places in your home.
 It’s frequently touched by everyone in the family, easily collecting and transferring germs.
 Disinfecting light switches—in the bathroom and around the house—will help prevent contagion when a family member comes down with the flu.
-Be sure you’re not making these 10 cleaning mistakes that are making your home dirtier.

 Maybe you switched to plastic cutting boards because you thought they would be more hygienic than wood.
 Think again.
 A smooth plastic cutting board is quickly marred with use, resulting in a rougher surface where bacteria can remain even after cleaning.
 And, it turns out that wood—particularly oak and pine—has natural antibacterial and antimicrobial properties.
 Studies have shown that you’re actually more likely to contract salmonellosis by using a plastic, or even glass cutting board, compared to old-fashioned wood.
 So toss out those newfangled synthetic cutting boards, and make your own healthier version.

 Let’s face it—we never know what we’re stepping in, which makes shoes one of the dirtiest places in the home.
 Recently, a microbiologist tested a brand new pair of shoes and learned that they’d collected 440,000 bacteria within just two weeks’ wear.
 The inside of our shoes isn’t much better.
 Dark and often damp, a shoe’s interior can breed bacteria and fungi, resulting not only in stinky feet but also warts and toenail fungus.
 Experts suggest wearing antimicrobial socks, washing gym shoes frequently (yes, you can put them in the washer) and not wearing shoes inside your home.
 Find out more reasons you shouldn’t wear your shoes in the house.